AmiyaLM10/Flower-Recognition-System/README.md

 - 🐍 **Python** – Core programming language for development and scripting.
 - 🧠 **TensorFlow / Keras** – For building and training the Convolutional Neural Network (CNN) model.
 - 📦 **NumPy & Pandas** – For data manipulation and preprocessing.
 - 🖼️ **Matplotlib & Seaborn** – To visualize training accuracy, loss, and sample predictions.
-- 🗂️ **ImageDataset API** – For loading and managing image datasets efficiently.
 - 💻 **Google Colab / Jupyter Notebook** – Development and testing environment.

 ---